Best toys what looks like magnetic tiles for younger & older

 - Very pricey

-Tegu is a responsible brand that makes its wooden toys in Honduras from sustainable wood.
+Tegu is a responsible brand that its wooden toys in Honduras made from sustainable wood.

-The toy is therefore also naturally safe without plastic, BPA and with water-based paint.
+The toys is therefore also naturally safe without plastic, BPA and water-based paint.

 You spend a little more on these blocks, but playing with real wood gives a hand feel that plastic will never be able to give your child.

-Is that worth the extra money than plastic magnet tiles?
+Is that worth the extra money for plastic? magnet floor tiles?
 I think so.
 It is good for your child to play closer to nature.

-Tegu is one of the few brands that treats the planet in such a responsible way while also bringing modern toys to the market, such as magnetic building blocks.
+Tegu is one of the few brands that treats the planet so responsibly while also being modern toys to market, such as magnetic building blocks.

 This set has blocks in different shapes and the slats also ensure that you can do a lot more.